SiddharthaHaldar/ruok-service-autochecker/README.md

-# Ruok - Data Service Autochecker
+# RUOK - Service Scanner

 Automatically scans existing PHAC (GCP) services to provide visibility on endpoints and standards.

+A crawler that pulls services from the DNS repo to gather endpoints (to perform things like service uptime checks), and their GitHub repositories to provide visibility on things like vunerability scanning and if APIs are in play.

-*TODO - change name to TBD - Data Observatory?*
+*TODO - change name to TBD

-### *Please note - this is work in progress!*
+#### *Please note - this is work in progress - just getting started*

 This uses [Safe Inputs](https://github.com/PHACDataHub/safe-inputs) and [Tracker](https://github.com/canada-ca/tracker) as a starting point.